eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/business-process.md

 style cg31DOWN fill:#575757,color:#ffffff
 ```

-Figure: *A small supply chain built by three capacity groups*
+Figure: *A small supply chain built by three Capacity Groups*

 The following figure illustrates the flow of demand and capacity data through the supply network.
 Capacity and demand blocks are placed according to responsibility.
 Data exchange that is happening within the Catena-X dataspace is denoted by arrows with "Provide" written on them.